 This post is sponsored by Universal Pictures.

-We are a family of animal-lovers and over the years we’ve had all sorts of pets and animal friends live with us on our farm, from dogs to horses to even ducks!
+We are a family of animal-lovers and over the years we’ve had all sorts of pets and animal friends live with us on our farm, from dogs to horses and ducks.
 When we heard about the movie Dolittle, a brand new take on Hugh Lofting’s epic book series, we couldn’t contain our excitement.
-When our kids were younger, we would always find them playing and having full conversations with our pets, so seeing a whole movie about Doctor Dolittle, an eccentric veterinarian who can talk to animals, and all their wild adventures is right up our alley.
+When our kids were younger, we would always find them playing and having full conversations with our pets, so this movie is right up our alley.

-Dolittle hits theaters this weekend, but in the meantime, we’ve been crafting up a storm in anticipation using one of our new favorite craft supplies: beans!
 Bean and seed mosaics have been around for ages, and if you’ve made them before you’ll know how fun and satisfying they are to make.
-And by using bright shades of paint in combination with the beans, they get a playful, modern look!
+And by using bright shades of paint in combination with the beans, they get a playful, modern look.

 We used all our favorite characters from Dolittle as the subjects, including Poly the Parrot, Dab-Dab the Duck, Plimpton the Ostrich, and Chee-Chee the Gorilla.
-Keep reading to watch the trailer and see all our tips and tricks for making your very own collection of Dolittle-inspired bean mosaics!
+Keep reading to see all our tips and tricks for making your very own collection of Dolittle-inspired bean mosaics!

 what you need: